 - Venn diagrams

 Venn diagrams have been especially popular in recent years.
 With their help, you can quickly, conveniently, and originally convey any information to your clients – for example, all the advantages of a particular product in just one picture.
+For this, you will need to use one of the tools that can help you create Venn diagrams right off the bat.
+For instance, Venn diagram creator from Visme works perfectly in this case.”

 Using a Data-driven marketing strategy for eCommerce

-Using a data-driven approach allows you to collect massive amounts of information about customers, and based on this information, draw up a marketing strategy.
+Using a data-driven approach allows you to collect massive amounts of information about customers, and based on this information, draw up an e-commerce marketing strategy.
 The numbers will fortify your approach and limit mistakes, you will be able to timely track the results of your actions, make the necessary changes, and predict further customer behavior.
 It will take your marketing strategy to a whole new level.
 Here’s what you can do with data-driven marketing:

 - Reactivate idle customers.
 Engage customers who have previously placed orders on your site but no longer do.
 Thanks to data-driven marketing, you can identify why this happened.